 Figuring out how to pose your subjects can be one of the hardest parts of taking pictures, so today I’m sharing ideas for posing girls.
 The example photos I’m going to use are all from high school senior sessions, but the poses work well for girls of all ages.
-(Click here for ideas on posing boys.)
+(Click here for photo pose ideas for boys.)

 If you ask a subject to stand in front of a pretty background and pose for you, you’ll generally end up with two problems (well, there’s probably plenty more than two, but these two are BIG problems): 1. a stiff posture, and 2. both shoulders facing directly at you.
 A stiff posture makes for an awkward looking photo, and a straight-on standing pose that shows both shoulders evenly makes your subject look wide, which isn’t the looks most of us are going for.
 Standing photos are hard to pull off if you’re not a model.
 This is why I often photograph girls sitting, leaning against something, or even lying down.
 All these activities cause your subject to shift her weight into a more natural and flattering position than standing directly facing the camera.
 Here are some examples:

-Have your subject sit backwards on a chair for another relaxed pose.
+Photo Pose #4: Backwards on chair.
+Have your subject sit backwards on a chair for another relaxed photo pose for girls.
 She can rest her arms on top of the chair, which solves the problem of what to do with her hands (since girls don’t generally look good with their hands in their pockets).

-Here’s a similar example, except this time the subject is standing, not sitting.
+Photo Pose #5: Leaning forward.
+This photo pose is similar to the last one, except this time the subject is standing, not sitting.
 She still has her arms resting on a bar in front of her, which gives her a relaxed stance.
 Additionally, she’s leaning in toward the bar a little, which keeps her from looking stiff.
 You’ll notice that I was standing a little below her eye level when photographing her – this works fine with girls and young women, but won’t be the most flattering pose for ladies who (like me) might worry about some double chin action going on…

-Here’s another example of asking your subject to lean slightly toward an object for support.
+Photo Pose #6.
+Leaning against a wall.
+Here’s another example of asking your subject to lean slightly toward an object for support, whether she’s sitting or standing.
 Having her tilt her head toward the wall she’s sitting against keeps her posture looking natural.

 It works equally well for head and shoulders shots.
 Be sure you get down on the ground as well – you camera should be right at your subject’s eye level.
 Ask her to place her hand on her head, not her cheek, for the most flattering look.